 A portion of the net proceeds received by us from this offering will be used to repay borrowings under our Tern Loan Facility.
 Because an affiliate of Raymond James & Associates, Inc. is a lender under our Term Loan Facility and will receive 5% or more of the net proceeds of this offering, Raymond James & Associates, Inc. is deemed to have a "conflict of interest" under FINRA Rule 5121.
-As a result, this offering will be conducted in accordance with FINRA Rule 5121, which requires that the initial public offering price of the shares of common stock not be higher than that recommended by a "qualified independent underwriter" meeting certain standard Accordingly, Robert W. Baird & Co.
-Incorporated is assuming the responsibilities of acting as the qualified independent underwriter in pricing the offering and conducting due diligence.
-The initial public offering price of the shares of common stock is no higher than the price recommended by Robert W. Baird & Co.
-Incorporated.
+As a result, this offering will be conducted in accordance with FINRA Rule 5121, which requires that a "qualified independent underwriter," as defined by FINRA rules, participate in the preparation of the registration statement of which this prospectus forms a part and exercise the usual standards of due diligence with respect thereto.
+Accordingly, Robert W. Baird & Co.
+Incorporated is assuming the responsibilities of acting as the qualified independent underwriter in connection with this offering.
 Robert W. Baird & Co.
 Incorporated will not receive any additional compensation for serving as a qualified independent underwriter in connection with this offering.
-To comply with Rule 5121, Raymond James & Associates, Inc. will not confirm any sales to any account over which it exercises discretionary authority withou the specific written approval of the transaction from the account holder.
+To comply with FINRA Rule 5121, Raymond James & Associates, Inc. will not confirm any sales to any account over which it exercises discretionary authority without the specific written approval of the transaction from the account holder.
 See "Underwriting (Conflicts of Interest)."